The Psychology of Passwords: Creating Strong and Memorable Security Codes

 Chunking

-Chunking is a memory technique that involves breaking down information into smaller, more manageable chunks.
-For example, instead of remembering a random string of characters like “T3r#p2L9!,” you can break it down into three chunks: “T3r,” “#p2,” and “L9!.”
-This technique makes it easier for the brain to remember and recall passwords.
+One effective memory technique is called chunking.
+This involves breaking down information into smaller, bite-sized pieces.
+For example, instead of trying to memorize a random jumble like “T3r#p2L9!”, you can slice it into three chunks: “T3r,” “#p2,” and “L9!”
+This method makes it much easier for your brain to remember and retrieve passwords when you need them.

 Personal Associations